DamienBlack/jKeys/README.md

 # JSKeys
-Helps interpret javascript keydown and keypress events
+Helps interpret javascript keydown and keypress events.

-JSKeys_keyEventToPrintable(event)
+JSKeys adds several functions to the KeybordEvent class as well as the jQuery.Event class, if it exists.

+event.printable()

     Returns the printable character that the combination of keys should yield.
 Particularly useful for the "keydown" event, which